 Did you know, that our skin produces 10% less oil when the mercury drops by 10 degrees Celsius?
 During winter, our skin becomes naturally drier regardless of our skin type because the humidity in the air is lower, on average, than in summer.

-Exfoliation minus the skin-irritating side effects.
+Exfoliation, minus the skin-irritating side effects.

 A drop of oil

-It's a good idea to opt for a facial oil during winter.
-Either use the oil on its own or mix a drop or two with your moisturiser to preserve the moisture levels within the skin, shielding it against dry air.
+It's a good idea to opt for facial oil during winter.
+Either use the oil on its own or mix a drop or two with your moisturiser to preserve the moisture levels of the skin, shielding it against dry air.
 Simply massage 2 - 3 drops of oil onto clean, slightly moist skin.

 Nourish dry skin

-Chapped lips and rough looking hands are often experienced by many during the colder months of the year.
+Chapped lips and rough-looking hands are often experienced by many during the colder months of the year.
 Dry skin requires moisture all day long to allow for regeneration.
-Even though cosmetics can provide the skin with needed hydration from the outside it also requires hydration from within.
+Even though cosmetics can provide the skin with needed hydration from the outside, it also requires hydration from within.
 Be sure to stay hydrated with water, green tea or sugar-free fruit juices.
 Avoid alcohol and coffee which can cause dehydration.

 Reduce the time it takes to shower

 Be sure to use mild soaps and shower gels.
 During the winter the skin is strained enough as it is.
-Harsh cleansing solutions may only aggravate the skin further.
+Harsh cleansing agents may only aggravate the skin further.
 It's best to opt for cleansers that are alcohol and fragrance-free.